 Danna Sundet serves as full-time Professor of Oboe at Kent State University.
 She is Artistic Coordinator of the Kent/Blossom Music Festival.
-Her artistry, broad range and versatility has its roots in her exotic upbringing.
+Her artistry, broad range, and versatility have their roots in her exotic upbringing.
 She grew up in Brazil, the Canary Islands, and Texas, speaking three languages fluently from early childhood.
 Danna moved to Cleveland in 1982 to study with John Mack and stayed.
 She received her B.M. from the Cleveland Institute of Music and her M.M. from Kent State University.
 Since 1987, Danna has been the principal oboist and regular featured soloist with The Erie Philharmonic.
-She is a founding member of Panoramico’s, a Cleveland chamber ensemble and serves as co-principal with the Trinity Chamber Orchestra.
-As a soloist and chamber musician she regularly collaborates with world renown musicians.
-She has recorded three CD's with Panoramico's, four CD's with WorldView International (now known as Ancient Path).
+She is a founding member of Panoramicos, a Cleveland chamber ensemble and serves as co-principal with the Trinity Chamber Orchestra.
+As a soloist and chamber musician, she regularly collaborates with world renown musicians.
+She has recorded three CD's with Panoramicos and four CD's with WorldView International (now known as Ancient Path).
 She records regularly for Ludwig Publishing Company and can be heard on numerous educational CD's.

 Mrs. Sundet's enthusiastic and motivational style of teaching and her clear and logical approach to musical instruction heralds her as one of the most prolific and influential teachers of oboe students in the United States.
-Her students are dynamic soloists, chamber musicians and section players.
-She models to her students a high level of mastery, musical integrity and a hard work ethic that encourages them to become successful artists, teachers, arts managers and instrument repair technicians throughout the United States.
+Her students are dynamic soloists, chamber musicians, and section players.
+For her students, she models a high level of mastery, musical integrity, and hard work ethic that encourages them to become successful artists, teachers, arts managers, and instrument repair technicians throughout the United States.

 Learn more about Kent State's ensembles